raghav6006/Lord_krishna_agent/README.md

    Repository Link: [GitHub - Lord Krishna Agent](https://github.com/raghav6006/Lord_krishna_agent.git)

 2. Open a terminal and navigate to the project directory.
+3. Update the `.env` file with your OpenAI API key.
-3. Install the required Python packages by running:
+4. Install the required Python packages by running:
    ```bash
    pip install -r requirements.txt
    ```
-4. Run the application using:
+5. Run the application using:
    ```bash
    python krishna4.py
    ```
-5. Open your web browser and visit [http://localhost:5001](http://localhost:5001).
+6. Open your web browser and visit [http://localhost:5001](http://localhost:5001).

 ---